-There’s no doubt about it 2020, winner of the worst year in our collective lifetime goes to 2020 (and we thought it was bad when Game of Thrones ended … how naive we were).
+There’s no doubt about it 2020, winner of the worst year in our collective lifetime goes to 2020.
 If the first six months and change of this decade have taught us anything, it is that we as people are able to grow, develop, and persevere through even the worst circumstances.
 One place we can learn, then, is from people who have also gone through some shit.
-Sure, not the same shit, but there are throughlines in life that connect us all, and it is through those that we can see connection and learn.
+Sure, not the same shit, but there are throughlines in life that connect us all, and it is through those that we can see the connection and learn.

 The Manual challenges you to read (or re-read) these essential books every man should know to navigate life.
 And don’t skip the poetry because you think it’s “soft.”
 That inclination suggests you need it more than ever.
 Get cozy and crack open one of these 20 must-reads for men.
 When you’re done, check out the best classic movies.